Fulguritude/code-discovery-exercises/OCaml/README.md

 The below is strongly advised, but not mandatory.

+   - explicit terminating `;;` even if they are unnecessary.

    - avoid non-obvious abbreviations as much as possible (eg, `acc`, `f`, `x`, `h`, `t` are allowed, but generally, if these are not generic `'a` types, some semantically relevant name (or hungarian type-hinting) should be preferred, such as `intlist_h`).

    - match statements that contains multiple arms (ie, anything other than unpacking a tuple or list into component parts) will start with the `match` statement on a new line with an extra indentation.
-Conversely, an "unpacking" match statement should have everything from the `match` keyword up to the `->` on a single line.
+Conversely, an "unpacking" match statement should have everything from the `match` keyword up to the `->` on a single line, unless this makes reading it too complex (though the simpler `let (arg1, arg2) = my_pair in` syntax is of course preferable in the vast majority of cases).

    - vertical bars (pipes, `|`) after a match statement will be aligned vertically at the same indentation as the `match` keyword.